inspiredlabs/cwb.us.org/README.md

   - **&hellip;also** represent our actions clearly so `visitors from organic search & social media` can understand how we are that trusted pair of hands they are looking for.

 > Key question: what do we do **already** to serve our existing Movers & Shakers?

+##### `Target Audience` Requirements

+Concentrating on who we are looking for, it becomes clear what our webapp should do for different `Target Audience`s.

+> Key question: What need or business-case did you fulfill for the biggest and most regular `Grant Funders`?